mozilla/frost/README.md

 ### GSuite Config

-pytest-services has a suite of GSuite tests.
+frost has a suite of GSuite tests.
 This section of the custom config includes configuration options specific to these tests.

 **Make sure to [setup GSuite](#setting-up-gsuite-tests) before running GSuite tests**